ericgio/react-bootstrap-typeahead/README.md

 The component tries to use as little CSS as possible, relying primarily on Bootstrap or any Bootstrap themes for styling.
 Some minimal styling is included in `Typeahead.css` and `Token.css` and should ideally be included wherever you're using the component.

 ## Example
-An example file is included with the NPM module.
-Simply open `example/index.html` in a browser.
-If you're using the repository code, you'll need to run `npm run example` to build the example index file.
-You can then open the HTML file as described above.
+To modify the example, clone the repository, `npm install` and `npm run example` to build the example index file.
+You can then open the HTML file locally in a browser.
 You can also try the [live example](http://ericgio.github.io/react-bootstrap-typeahead/).

 ## License
 [MIT](https://github.com/ericgio/react-bootstrap-typeahead/blob/master/LICENSE.md)